dimroc/blog/_posts/2015-11-14-etl-language-showdown-pt3.md

 # Takeaway

 The results have a healthy amount of variety.
-Going into [part 1](/2014/09/29/etl-language-showdown/), it was believed that the results of multi-threaded approaches would be the same because the problem was be IO bound.
+Going into [part 1](/2014/09/29/etl-language-showdown/), it was believed that the results of multi-threaded approaches would be the same because the problem would be IO bound.
 Well, that was wrong.
 Instead of using this as a speed comparison across languages, use this repo as a reference for writing idiomatic ETL solutions in the language of your choice.
 [Check out the repo.](https://github.com/dimroc/etl-language-comparison)